Last revised:

 How fever affects sperm quality and production

-If you get the flu, COVID-19, or another illness, you might experience a fever — an unpleasant, but temporary, increase in body temperature.
-It may surprise you to learn that getting a fever can impact sperm health and fertility for long after you feel better.
+If you get the flu, COVID-19, or another illness, you might experience a fever — an unpleasant but temporary increase in body temperature.
+Fevers usually last a few days at the most, but getting a fever can impact sperm health and fertility for long after you’ve started feeling better.
+That’s a potentially important consideration if you’re planning to conceive, get a semen analysis, or freeze your sperm.
+Let’s take a closer look at the research.

 What is a fever?

-No matter how healthy your lifestyle is, you’re bound to get a fever at least once or twice in your life.
-So, how does getting a fever impact your fertility?
+No matter how healthy you are, you’re bound to occasionally get a fever.
+So how does fever impact your fertility?
 Does a fever kill sperm?
 Does getting a fever cause any permanent damage to your sperm quality or production?

 How body heat affects sperm production

-Sperm production, known as “spermatogenesis,” is a process that’s sensitive to heat.
-Ideally, sperm production occurs around 93.2ºF, which is about 5ºF below normal body temperature.
-This is why the testicles hang below the body, in the scrotum — to keep the temperature a bit lower.
+Sperm production, known as spermatogenesis, is sensitive to heat.
+Ideally, sperm production occurs at about 93.2ºF, about 5ºF below normal body temperature.
+This is why the testicles hang below the body — to keep the temperature a bit lower.
 (It’s also why the “height” of your scrotum may change on cooler and warmer days.)

 When the temperature of the scrotum or testicles increases, which can happen when you get a fever, sperm production may be impaired significantly.
 This can lead to fewer sperm and lower-quality sperm with more genetic abnormalities.

-There is extensive evidence that increased scrotal heat can impact sperm production and decrease sperm count and quality.
-In one study, it was found that scrotal heat exposure led to severe reproductive impairment, including increased levels of sperm DNA damage and apoptosis (cell death).
-Another study that observed the effects of increased heat in the testicles found that even a mild rise in testicular temperature significantly increased abnormalities in the DNA inside sperm and significantly decreased normal morphology, a result of disruptions in spermatogenesis.
+Increased scrotal heat can impact sperm production and impair sperm count and quality.
+In one study, it was found that scrotal heat exposure led to severe reproductive impairment, increasing sperm DNA damage and apoptosis (cell death).
+Another study found that even a mild rise in testicular temperature significantly increased abnormalities in the DNA inside sperm and significantly decreased normal morphology, a result of disruptions in spermatogenesis.

 How fever affects sperm quality parameters

-Research supports the conclusion that febrile illness — a sickness that comes with a fever — can significantly reduce sperm count and quality, especially when it’s a fever over 101ºF experienced for multiple days.
+Multiple studies have found that a sickness that comes with a fever can significantly reduce sperm count and quality, especially when it’s a fever over 101ºF experienced for multiple days.

 Fever and sperm count

-Sperm count refers to the total number of sperm in the semen; sperm concentration is the number of sperm per milliliter of semen.
+First, a few important things to understand about fever and sperm count: Sperm count refers to the total number of sperm in the semen.
+Sperm concentration is the number of sperm per milliliter of semen.
+Sperm production has a cycle of about 72 days from start to finish.

 Another study followed 27 healthy, fertile men with monthly semen analyses.
 This research reported a 32–35% decrease in sperm concentration for men who experienced febrile illness.
 This study also found that the number of days the men experienced a fever significantly affected their semen parameters, with a reduced sperm concentration of up to 8.5% per day of fever.